Bruno Bouchet: Sydney

 In February 2008, Bouchet took on the role of Producer with the Sonia Kruger and Todd McKenney breakfast show on Mix 106.5 Sydney as well as producing the Body & Soul program hosted by Marnie T. In November 2009, Bouchet was appointed as the Executive Producer of Mix 106.5's breakfast show.

-From June 2010 until July 2012, Bouchet worked at 2DayFM Sydney as the Guest and Talent Producer on The Kyle & Jackie O Show.
+From June 2010 until July 2012, Bouchet worked at 2Day FM as the Guest and Talent Producer on The Kyle & Jackie O Show.

 Bouchet was fired in July 2012 following insensitive comments he made on Twitter about the 2012 Aurora, Colorado shooting.

 Controversies

 In May 2004, Bouchet used his Switch 1197 radio show to accuse Federal Opposition Leader Mark Latham of plagiarising a policy idea that Bouchet claims he had developed.
 Bouchet claimed that he had originally come up with a "learn or earn" policy and that Latham had taken it off him without any proper acknowledgement.
 A spokesperson for Latham denied the claims of plagiarism.

-In February 2011, 2DayFM Sydney was pressured to sack Bouchet following comments he made on air during The Kyle & Jackie O Show about organ donation and the fact that he would never even consider donating his own.
+In February 2011, 2Day FM was pressured to sack Bouchet following comments he made on air during The Kyle & Jackie O Show about organ donation and the fact that he would never even consider donating his own.

 After Crikey contacted Bouchet about the appropriateness of some of the content on his website, "Bruno loves boobs", he removed the website.
 The website featured images of a man dressed in a fancy dress costume made to look like a used sanitary pad; a video of a man apparently beating up a woman in front of her child, and an "anti-Obama sticker slapped on a car featuring the phrase 'Don’t re-nig in 2012'", which Crikey deemed racist.

 2Day FM termination after insensitive Denver massacre jokes

 Bouchet was fired from his job as guest and talent producer at 2Day FM on 23 July 2012 after making jokes on Twitter about the 2012 Aurora, Colorado shooting.
 He told media website Mumbrella that he did not realise the seriousness of the situation and had been drinking.
 A spokesman for the network said that Bouchet had been terminated because his comments violated the network's social media policy.

-In a statement, 2Day FM's Sydney general manager, Jeremy Simpson said: “Southern Cross Austereo has a strict social media policy that all staff must adhere to, and Bruno's activity on Twitter was in breach of this policy.
+In a statement, 2Day FM's Sydney general manager, Jeremy Simpson, said: “Southern Cross Austereo has a strict social media policy that all staff must adhere to, and Bruno's activity on Twitter was in breach of this policy.
 It is for this reason that Bruno's employment has been terminated, effective immediately".

 The 2Day FM website was quick to remove most references about Bouchet, with his profile on the Kyle and Jackie O 'team' page disappearing along with all photo galleries with Bouchet's photos.
 Bouchet issued a statement in an article he wrote on media website Mumbrella apologising.